Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

 \subsubsection{Loss Function}

 The system can still be jointly optimized using a combined loss function even though each block's design is disjoint.
-As discussed in \cite{multiusercom}, separate design makes fine-tuning easier and faster, enhancing the system's flexibility.
-The optimization goal for the image semantic codec is to minimize the distance between the original input image and the generated one, including MSE and SSIM between two images.
-The detailed expression of loss function $\mathcal{L}^{I}$ for training LSCI is (14) in \cite{lsci}.
+As discussed in \cite{multiusercom}, separate design will make fine-tuning easier and faster and enhance the system's flexibility.
+The optimization goal for the image semantic codec is to minimize the distance between the original input image and the generated one, including MSE and SSIM between the two images.
+The detailed expression of loss function $\mathcal{L}^{I}$ for training LSCI is Eq.
+(14) in \cite{lsci}.

-For text transmission, the loss function $\mathcal{L}^{S}$ is the end-to-end reconstruction error between the original sentence $\mathbf{x}^{S}$ and the reconstructed sentence $\widetilde{\mathbf{x}}^{S}$.
-Since the input and output sentences of DeepSC can be thought of as a joint distribution of vocabulary, we follow the loss function design in \cite{deepsc}, where cross-entropy (CE) is adopted for measuring the distance between two sentences.
+For text transmission, the loss function $\mathcal{L}^{S}$ refers to the end-to-end reconstruction error between the original sentence $\mathbf{x}^{S}$ and the reconstructed sentence $\widetilde{\mathbf{x}}^{S}$.
+Since the input and output sentences of DeepSC can be regarded as a joint distribution of vocabulary, we adopt the loss function design from \cite{deepsc}, where cross-entropy (CE) is adopted for measuring the distance between the two sentences.